dub-flow/sessionprobe/README.md

     sessionprobe [flags]

 Flags:
   -u, --urls string             file containing the URLs to be checked (required) -H, --headers string          HTTP headers to be used in the requests in the format "Key1:Value1;Key2:Value2;..."
   -h, --help                    help for sessionprobe
-      --ignore-css            ignore URLs ending with .css (default true) --ignore-js             ignore URLs ending with .js (default true) -o, --out string            output file (default "output.txt") -p, --proxy string          proxy URL (default: "") -r, --filter-regex string   Filter HTTP responses using this regex.
+      --ignore-css              ignore URLs ending with .css (default true) --ignore-js               ignore URLs ending with .js (default true) -o, --out string              output file (default "output.txt") -p, --proxy string            proxy URL (default: "") -r, --filter-regex string     exclude HTTP responses using a regex.
 Responses whose body matches this regex will not be part of the output.
+  -l, --filter-lengths string   exclude HTTP responses by body length.
+You can specify lengths separated by commas (e.g., "123,456,789").
       --skip-verification       skip verification of SSL certificates (default false) -t, --threads int             number of threads (default 10)

 Examples:
     ./sessionprobe -u ./urls.txt